The map

 AI memory landscape FAQ

 Mem0's OpenMemory MCP is a self-hosted, open-source, cross-tool memory server.
-The closest like-for-like alternative is SuperMemory (MIT), another open-source cross-tool MCP you run yourself.
-If you would rather not host and operate the store, Mnemoverse is the managed, cross-tool option: the same memory reachable from Claude Code, Cursor, VS Code, ChatGPT, Python, and REST behind one API key, operated for you and not tied to a single cloud.
+The closest like-for-like alternative is SuperMemory's local mode: MIT clients and MCP server, with the engine shipped as a prebuilt single-machine binary.
+If you would rather not host and operate the store, Mnemoverse is the managed, cross-tool option: the same memory reachable from Claude Code, Cursor, VS Code, ChatGPT, Python, and REST behind one API key or OAuth, operated for you and not tied to a single cloud.

 One memory.
 Every AI tool.